 Refund Policy

-Class TV3 is also for improving beginners especially those who have studied TV1 and TV2 with us.
+Class TV3 is for improving beginners especially those who have studied TV1 and TV2 with us.
 If you are new with us, you should have an understanding of present and past tenses, time, frequency, counting, subject and object markers, and a very solid recognition and reproduction of hiragana and katakana.
+If you do NOT have all these skills, opt for TV1.

 We will study Chapters 5 & 6 of the Genki 1 - 3rd edition textbook and workbook.
 Wednesdays 7-8:15pm.